-The console driver supports one to eight GR APB UARTs.
+The console drivers supports APBUARTs.
 The first UART is registered under name "/dev/console", second and third UARTs get names "/dev/console_b" and "dev/console_c" and so on.
-LEON3 BSP requires at least one GR APB UART.
+LEON3 BSP requires at least one APBUART.

-The timer driver uses GR General Purpose Timer (GPT).
+The timer driver uses General Purpose Timer (GPT).
 The driver handles GPT timer 0 and the lowest interrupt request line used by GPT.
 GPT timer 0 and lowest request line should never be used by an RTEMS application.
 If an application needs to use more timers GPT should be configured to have two or more timers using separate request lines.
-Timer 0 interrupt can not be shared with other devices or GPT timers 2-7.
+Timer 0 interrupt can not be shared with other devices or GPT timers 1-6.